Noxious Neophyte - Patch #53

 Toil & Trouble (1003)

-Toil & Trouble - Do 1 damage to target enemy, and 1 damage to each enemy next to it.
+Text: Do 2 damage to a target and 1 damage to the characters next to it.

 Had a ridiculously good rate for 1c removal, essentially putting all other options to shame, and HRT really shouldn’t have the best offensive earlygame burn, so now shoots for 1dmg to each of 3 foes + has lifesteal, so you can leech some HP back from the enemy hero, which feels far more fair.